cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 optimization levels:
   Options to specify global  and  individual  optimization  levels.
 Individual  optimizers  use  global  level when not explicitly set.
-Available optimization levels are {off,basic,aggressive}.
+Available optimization levels are {none,basic,advanced}.

   -o, --optimization LEVEL
                          sets global optimization level for all optimizers